Jamesbarford/holyc-lang/README.md

 hcc [..OPTIONS] <..file>

 OPTIONS:
   -ast       Print the ast and exit
   -cfg       Create graphviz control flow graph as a .dot file -cfg-png   Create graphviz control flow graph as a png -cfg-svg   Create graphviz control flow graph as a svg -tokens    Print the tokens and exit
   -S         Emit assembly only
   -obj       Emit an objectfile
   -lib       Emit a dynamic and static library
-  -clibs   Link c libraries like: -clibs=`-lSDL2 -lxml2 -lcurl...` -o       Output filename: hcc -o <name> ./<file>.HC -run     Immediately run the file (not JIT)
-  -g       Not implemented
+  -clibs     Link c libraries like: -clibs=`-lSDL2 -lxml2 -lcurl...` -o         Output filename: hcc -o <name> ./<file>.HC -run       Immediately run the file (not JIT) -transpile Transpile the code to C, this is best effort -g         Not implemented
   -D<var>    Set a compiler #define (does not accept a value) --help     Print this message
 ```

 ## Control Flow Graph Example